magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

                               modern-cljs.login.validators-test}})
 ```

-and how we used the in the `let/or` form:
+and how we used the map of defaults in the `let/or` form:

 ```clj
 (deftask tdd